A look at Independence Realty Trust Inc.'s (IRT) recent performance gives investors their first glimpse of hope.

 Sponsored

-Real Estate Sector giant saw their annual sales surged by 10.30% over the last five years.
-Company’s average yearly earnings per share was noted 160.30% at the time writing.
+Over the past five-year period, the growth rate of yearbook sales for the company of the Real Estate sector was 10.30%.
+When this article was written, the company’s average yearly earnings per share was at 160.30%.
 With a float of $220.65 million, this company’s outstanding shares have now reached $221.16 million.

 Independence Realty Trust Inc. (IRT) Insider Activity

-A key investor’s attitude towards the stock of the REIT – Residential industry is another important factor to consider.
+Also, it is sometimes useful to examine the sentiment of large-scale investors toward Independence Realty Trust Inc. stocks.
 The insider ownership of Independence Realty Trust Inc. is 0.10%, while institutional ownership is 84.10%.

 Independence Realty Trust Inc. (IRT) Earnings and Forecasts

-If we go through the results of last quarter, which was made public on 6/29/2022, the company posted -$0.03 earnings per share (EPS) for the quarter, coming under the agreed prediction (set at $0) by -$0.03.
+Going through the last 3-months fiscal report unveiled on the 6/29/2022, it has been observed that the corporation posted -$0.03 earnings per share (EPS) during the time that was less than consensus figure (set at $0.03) by -$0.06.
 This company achieved a net margin of +17.49 while generating a return on equity of 2.11.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.02 per share during the current fiscal year.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.04 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 160.30% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 5.00% during the next five years compared to 33.00% growth over the previous five years of trading.